TA and Grading Positions

 Undergraduate Research Support

 In addition to TA and grading assignments, the Department of Physics and Astronomy is able to fund a limited number of physics majors to work in research groups within the department.
-Students are typically funded for 10 hours per week or less during Winter semester.
+Students are typically funded for 10 hours per week during the Fall and Winter semesters, and 20 hours/week Spring/Summer.
 Use the following link to apply for research support: